MichaelStephens23/busemann_generator/README.md

   <img src="https://github.com/tycho-0/busemann_inlet_generator/blob/main/images/streamtracing.png" alt="Image showing the Busemann inlet streamtrace"/>
 </p>

 This process is performed in the busemann_flow.py - InletDesign.wavetrapper_inlet_simple method.
-The objective of this method is to create the top and bottom surfaces of a wavetrapper inlet based on 5 parameters and calculate properties of the inlet which are of more importance to aircraft design:
+The objective of this method is to create the top and bottom surfaces of a wavetrapper inlet in a more computationally efficient way, based on 5 parameters then calculate some properties of the inlet which are of more importance to aircraft design:

 *Inputs*
 - mach_2: The mach number in front of the conic shock